nllz/IRTF-HRPC/draft-research.md

      =                                               =
      +===============================================+

+figure 1 - relation between architectural principles and enabling features for user rights.

 ### Translating human rights to technical terms

 The combination of the technical concepts that have been gathered the steps above have been grouped according to their impact on specific rights as they have been mentioned in the interviews done at IETF92 as well as study of literature (see literature and discussion review above).

-This analysis aims to assist protocol developers by better understanding the roles specific technical concepts with regards to their contributing an enabeling environment for people to excise their human rights.
+This analysis aims to assist protocol developers by better understanding the roles specific technical concepts with regards to their contribution to an enabeling environment for people to excise their human rights.

 This analysis does not claim to be an complete or exhaustive mapping of all possible ways in which a protocols could potentially impact human rights, but it presents an initial concept mapping based on interviews and literature and discussion review.